wingrunr21/griddler/README.md

 ### Receive emails in your Rails app

-Griddler is a Rails engine (full plugin) that provides an endpoint for the [SendGrid](http://sendgrid.com/docs/API%20Reference/Webhooks/parse.html), [Cloudmailin](http://cloudmailin.com), [Postmark](http://developer.postmarkapp.com/developer-inbound-parse.html),
+Griddler is a Rails engine that provides an endpoint for the [SendGrid](http://sendgrid.com/docs/API%20Reference/Webhooks/parse.html), [Cloudmailin](http://cloudmailin.com), [Postmark](http://developer.postmarkapp.com/developer-inbound-parse.html),